 - Guidelines on the Commission’s approach to section 9 of Canada’s anti-spam legislation, Compliance and Enforcement Information Bulletin CRTC 2018-415.

 CASL is well compliant with the necessary guidelines on the Act and Regulations.
 The American Bar Association (ABA) has called CASL "the toughest anti-spam law in the world."
 On the contrary, CASL legislation doesn’t prohibit marketers from sending marketing messages rather it just sets out some requirements for sending commercial electronic messages (CEMs), to an electronic address.
+It ensures that these data append services are intact.
 Hence, it is requisite for all the marketers around the globe to abide by the guidelines in order to protect these laws and the individuals also have a moral responsibility to defend these laws.